dannyyws/cpp-socket/README.md

 ```cpp
 server.configure<Option::SocketOption>(Option::SocketOption::EnableReuseAddress, 1)
 ```
-> DO not however, the configuration is not made type safe.
+> DO note that configuration is not made type safe (yet).
 I am still sceptical of making trade-off for required flexibility.

 The samples in `sample` directory contains c++ main code to provide basic usage of the library.